-I am an ecologist with an extensive fieldwork portfolio and experience of population genetics who specialises in understanding animal behaviour and decision-making.
-My research focuses on how animals acquire and use information in different contexts.
-For example, how animals’ perception of reward values and the trade-offs they choose to make, (e.g. between time, energy and information), affect their behaviour and relate to their ecological circumstances.
-I am becoming interested in the possibility of applying these skills in the fields of conservation and community foraging dynamics.
+A behavioural ecologist with an extensive project management and fieldwork portfolio, I am interested in how animals acquire and use information for decision making.
+For example, how their perception of reward values and the trade-offs they choose to make, (e.g. between time, energy and information), affect their behaviour and relate to their ecological circumstances.
+I am keen to apply these skills in the fields of conservation and community foraging dynamics.

-My current focus in on improving our understanding of the nest building behaviour of birds.
+My current focus in on improving our understanding of the information birds use to make nest building decisions.

-This funding was awarded on the basis of the perceived future leadership potential of candidates in their field.
-The award supports the personal development of candidates through training, work placements and grant writing time.
+This funding was awarded based on the candidates leadership potential.
+It supports their personal development through training, work placements and grant writing time.

 Dec 2013: Prince 2 practitioner (project management).

 June 2010: PhD, The University of Edinburgh, UK: Factors influencing the foraging decisions of Rufous Hummingbirds.